mrlolo70/Foundry/README.md

-# Unoficial L5R 4th Edition System for Foundry VTT
+# Unofficial L5R 4th Edition System for Foundry VTT

-Unoficial implementation of the Legend of the Five Rings 4th edition for Foundry VTT.
+Unofficial implementation of the Legend of the Five Rings 4th edition for Foundry VTT.
 Provides character sheets for pcs and npcs.

 ### Features